bcornelusse/ELEC0447-analysis-power-systems/lecture2.md

  - Power measures the rate of use of energy
  - It is expressed in Watt [W]: 1 W = 1 Joule/second
  - In an electric system, $$p(t) = u(t) \times i(t)$$
-  - $u(t)$ is the voltage measured in volt [V], the line intergral of the electric field between two points.
+  - $u(t)$ is the voltage measured in volt [V], the line integral of the electric field between two points.
   - $i(t)$ is the current measured in amps [A]
   - $t$ is the time
  - To measure energy in power systems, we use units ranging from a kWh (a microgrid) to a TWh (a country)